Call our support: +919560209793

 Administration Guidelines

-- Imatinib is usually taken once daily, but the dose may be divided into two smaller doses in some cases.
+• Imatinib is typically taken once daily; however, in some cases, the dose may be divided into two smaller doses.

 Side Effects